LaborCoinCreator/LaborCoin/docs/architecture.md

     Registration --> LABRV[Mint 1 LABRV if needed]
 ```

 The attestation is part of the official interface and verifier workflow.
 The on-chain Registration V4 conditions are the LABR balance, registration state, verifier signature, expiration, and LABRV minting rules.
+Registration V4 does not initiate ERC20Votes delegation; no delegation is required by Governance V13 because it checks LABRV ownership directly.

 ## Governance Proposal and Voting Flow